MarcK0909/Project-CS-341/final/final.md

   <figcaption>Illustrative video of our boids' behavior</figcaption>
 </figure>

 The above video showcases how our boids behave in a containment sphere isolated from all other obstacles which means the only forces they are affected by are from themselves and the containment force, this scene can be found in the file named boidsDemo_scene.js.
-We modified our standard boids.js file and created a new one called boidsDemo.js because we had to modify the containmentForce to work differently than in the final scene.
+We modified our standard boids.js file and created a new one called boidsDemo.js because we had to modify the containmentForce to work differently than in the final scene and we also increased the number of boids to 200.
 We only included a sphere in this test scene so that the boids are isolated and their interactions are more visible than if they were flying around cylinders which explains the need for a new file.
 Other than that, the code in this Demo boids algorithm is the same as in our "real" scene.
 As we can see in the video the boids behave as expected and the below videos show what happens when adjusting the weights of certain forces so that you can better observe their effects on the boids.

 <figure style="text-align: center;">
   <video src="videos/boidsDemoS.mp4" height="300px" autoplay loop muted></video>